 All of this is then controlled via the Ring app which is available on any smartphone or tablet running Android or any Apple device.

 The best place to start is the Ring Video Doorbell 2 which works either via a battery or hardwired to your home's power system.
-It can show you pictures both day and night and can provide a livestream from your door either when the bell is pressed or on-demand using the app.
+It's the company's mid-range video doorbell, and provides a livestream from your door either when the bell is pressed or on-demand using the app.

-In addition to the conventional doorbell cameras Ring now also make a range of indoor/outdoor security cameras such as the Ring Stick Up Cam which can be discreetly placed either indoors in your living room or outdoors overlooking your garden or garage.
+As well as making doorbell cameras, Ring also makes a range of indoor/outdoor security cameras such as the Ring Stick Up Cam which can be discreetly placed either indoors in your living room or outdoors overlooking your garden or garage.

 Just like the Doorbell, the Stick Up Cam can beam live video, allows two-way talking and even comes with an anti-burglar siren that can be remotely activated.

 You can replace your existing doorbell with a Ring Video Doorbell in a matter of minutes.
 First, download the Ring app for Android or iOS and follow the instructions on where to position your router.
 Switch off the power to your existing doorbell and remove it.
 Then it’s a simple case of drilling the Ring mounting bracket in place and attaching the wires.